 - a.
 The WGS84 earth model shall be used for all lat/long data that is recorded for flight analysis.
 For record flights, distances between two points in excess of 1000 kilometres, and in any case of dispute over a distance, the distance flown is deemed to be the length of the geodesic line joining the start point and the finish point or, if there are turn points, the sum of the geodesic lines for each leg of the course, corrected as in 1.3.7. - b.
-For badge flights, less accurate distance calculation methods may be used unless the exact distance is critical.
-Annex C refers.
+For badge flights, less accurate distance calculation methods may be used unless the exact distance is critical to the soaring performance.
+Annex C-1.7 refers.